1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 1 day Inca Trail to Machu Picchu Schedule

-At 4:00 am: Your tour guide will pick you up at your hotel early in the morning and bring you to the Ollantayatambo train station.
+At 4:00 am: The guide will pick you up at your hotel and travel to the Ollantayatambo train station.
+Take advantage to rest in the car before arriving at the train station.

 At 6:10 am: Board the train from Ollantayatambo to Km 104 following the Urubamba River the entire way.
-Along the journey you will get great views of farmlands, snow-capped mountains and the mighty Urubamba River.
+Here is a great opportunity to eat break, ask your hotel the day before to prepare you something, or buy and prepare along the way.
+On the journey you will get great views of farmlands, snow-capped mountains and the mighty Urubamba River.
 The Urubamba River is one of the main tributaries of the Ucayali River, which flows into the Amazon River.

-By 7:40 am: You’ll arrive at KM 104 (elevation:2000m), once you pass the checkpoint (you must take your original passport), you’ll stop at the first Inca site named Chachabamba.
-Here your guide will share a brief history about the site and give you some time to explore.
-You will then start the gradual climb to the Archeological site of Wiñay Wayna.
+By 7:40 am: Arrive at KM 104 (elevation:2000m), once you pass the checkpoint (you must take your original passport), stop at the first Inca site named Chachabamba.
+Here your guide will share a brief history about the site and give you some time to explore, before starting the gradual climb to the Archeological site of Wiñay Wayna.

-By 11:00 am: After hiking for three hours you’ll come to a waterfall with crystal clear water.
+By 11:00 am: After hiking for three hours come to a waterfall with crystal clear water.
 This is a great place to take a break and catch your breath.
-To your right is arguably most beautiful site on the Inca Trail, Wiñay Wayna (Forever Young) at 2,600 m/8,500 ft.
-Few people get the opportunity to see these elaborate waterfalls, temples and agricultural terraces.
+To your right is arguably most beautiful site on the Inca Trail, Wiñay Wayna ruin. at 2,600 m/8,500 ft.
+Only people who hike the Inca Trial get the opportunity to see these elaborate waterfalls, temples and agricultural terraces.
 Wiñay Wayna is a great opportunity to learn about Incan history and culture.
-There are beautiful views of the valley down below, don’t forget to take in the unique scenery.
+There are beautiful views of the valley down below, take in the unique scenery.

 By 12:00 pm: take a break at Wiñay Wayna, where you’ll stop to have lunch and use the restroom.
-Continue onward towards the Sun Gate, from here you’ll get your first view of Machu Picchu!
+Continue onward to the Sun Gate, from here you’ll get your first view of Machu Picchu!
 The hour long hike will ascend and descend a few times before coming to a steep set of stairs.
-This set of stairs was carved out of bedrock by the incan and is your first indicator that you are close to the Sun Gate!
+This set of stairs were carved out of bedrock by the Inca and is your first indicator that you are close to the Sun Gate!

 By 1:00 pm: Hike the last 45 minutes down to Machu Picchu arriving at the Guard House.
 Make sure to take the iconic Machu Picchu picture here and enjoy the absolutely stunning views.
 There are also a few important Inca sites between the Sun Gate and Machu Picchu, ask your guide about these historical places.
 Make sure to go slowly and enjoy your time walking in the footsteps of the Inca.